DAML SDK and Canton¶

 cd create-daml-app daml build daml codegen js .daml/dist/create-daml-app-0.1.0.dar -o daml.js

-You will also need to install the dependancies for the UI:
+You will also need to install the dependencies for the UI.
+First switch to the UI directory:

 Next, the original tutorial would ask you to start the Sandbox and the HTTP JSON API with